 At Lowcountry Basement Systems, we recommend installing a crawl space dehumidifier over using a crawl space fan.
 However, if you're looking for a more economical way to dry your space, the Crawl-O-Sphere™ is the way to go.

 Since an encapsulated crawl space becomes part of your housing envelope, you can dry it without significant changes in your home's energy efficiency.
 Depending on the size of your crawl space, this system will typically draw between 15 and 80 cubic feet of air per minute from the home above.

 Call us for a free crawl space fan quote today!

-We service Warner Robins, Macon, Savannah, Hilton Head Island, Statesboro, Beaufort, Walterboro, Jesup, Saint Marys, Hinesville, Bluffton, Vidalia, Kingsland, Saint Simons Island, Richmond Hill, Sylvania, Fort Stewart, Swainsboro, Rincon, Glennville, Lyons, Guyton and many nearby areas in Georgia and South Carolina.
+We service Warner Robins, Charleston, Macon, Savannah, Hilton Head Island, Statesboro, Beaufort, Walterboro, Jesup, Saint Marys, Hinesville, Bluffton, Vidalia, Kingsland, Saint Simons Island, Richmond Hill, Sylvania, Fort Stewart, Swainsboro, Rincon, Glennville, Lyons, Guyton and many nearby areas in Georgia and South Carolina.